xPOURY4/monad/libs/vm/README.md

 Use the `--gtest_filter` flag to enable or disable specific tests.
 See
 ```
-$ build/src/test/blockchain/blockchain-tests --help
+$ build/test/blockchain/compiler-blockchain-tests --help
 ```

-### Debugging Ethereum Tests
+### Configuring blockchain test VM

-Environment variables can be used for debugging failing tests.
+Environment variables can be used for debugging tests based on the blockchain test vm.
+Both the fuzzer and the etherum tests are based on the blockchain test vm.

-By setting the `MONAD_BLOCKCHAIN_TEST_DEBUG_DIR` environment variable to a valid directory, the compiler will print contract assembly code in files to this directory.
-The resulting assembly code will contain calls to a runtime function, which prints gas remaining for each basic block entered.
+By setting the `MONAD_COMPILER_ASM_DIR` environment variable to a valid directory, the compiler will print contract assembly code in files to this directory.

+The `MONAD_COMPILER_DEBUG_TRACE=1` environment variable can be used to enable a runtime debug trace.
+The generated assembly code will contain calls to a runtime function, which prints gas remaining when a jump destination is reached.
 For example,
 ```
+$ export MONAD_COMPILER_ASM_DIR=/tmp/debug
-$ export MONAD_BLOCKCHAIN_TEST_DEBUG_DIR=/tmp/debug
+$ export MONAD_COMPILER_DEBUG_TRACE=1
+$ build/test/blockchain/compiler-blockchain-tests \
-$ build/src/test/blockchain/blockchain-tests --gtest_filter="*.jumpiNonConst"
+    --gtest_filter="*.jumpiNonConst"
 ```
 will print something like
 ```